 - European Border and Coast Guard Agency: they are meant to ensure the creation and management of an ETIAS Central Unit.

 In most cases, if an individual is not flagged on any database or watch list and automated approval of the ETIAS visa waiver will be approved within minutes.

 Can an ETIAS travel authorisation be extended?

 The ETIAS travel authorization cannot be extended.
 Once you receive your approved ETIAS, the visa waiver will be valid for a period of 3 consecutive years for multiple short-term trips or until your passport expires.

 An expired passport means that you will need to apply again for an ETIAS visa waiver.
 The ETIAS will be linked to your passport, therefore you will need to reapply for the travel authorization.

-If you wish to stay in any country in the Schengen Zone for a period longer than 90 days, you will have to process and apply a different visa or permit.
+If you wish to stay in any country in the Schengen Zone for a period longer than 90 days, you will have to process and apply a different visa waiver or permit.
 It is very important that you know that the ETIAS cannot be used to live, work, or study in Europe for an extended period of time.